Hasan Kikić: World War II

 As a captain of the Yugoslav Partisans, Kikić was sent to Sanski Most.
 His wife Anka stayed in Zagreb with their son Zlatko.
 Kikić's friend Skender Kulenović had settled in Skender Vakuf during the war.
 Kulenović recalled that Kikić would often visit him from his post on Mount Čemernica.
 In May 1942, Kikić arrived on horseback for a short visit and was killed while traveling back to Čemernica.

 Kikić and a traveling companion, a deaf-mute teenage messenger, were on horseback near the village Rapta on Mt. Čemernica when three Chetnik peasants with rifles emerged from the forest.
 The boy saw Kikić fall off his horse, but heard no gunshot.
 When the boy saw the men running in their direction and one waving his rifle, it became clear that Kikić had been shot.
 He hurried down the road, into the forest, where he witnessed Kikić crawling on the road, writhing in pain.
-Kikić, when he saw them running towards him, pulled out his revolver and commited suicide so he wouldn't be captured.
+Kikić, when he saw them running towards him, pulled out his revolver and committed suicide so he wouldn't be captured.
 The Chetniks fired several more rounds into his lifeless body.
 They looted him and when they realized that he was a Bosnian Muslim, they started beating his body.